gbid/llm-voice-agent-retellai/README.md

   - How to handle concurrent calls for the same package
     - A robust solution would be to lock packages for rescheduling upon successfull call to verify_package until the end of the call.
     - For a more pragmatic approach (e.g. due to time / complexity reasons), last write wins could be sufficient.
+  - Handle more "user stories": tell him where to get the tracking number, etc.
 - **Handle target times for reschedule properly** (both in agent and backend)
   - time intervals within timezones
   - do not let LLM convert from "tomorrow morning" to timestamp, but do this symbolically in backend